 Board of Directors

-As a co-operative 100% owned by farmers, Ravensdown's Board includes eight shareholder-elected directors, and two independent directors.
+As a co-operative 100% owned by farmers, Ravensdown's Board includes six shareholder-elected directors, and two appointed directors.

 Pete Moynihan B.Ag.Sc